 You then embark on your ship where you follow the Antarctic part of the cruise for around 6 days along the Antarctic Peninsula before returning to King George Island and flying back to Punta Arenas again.

 AdvantagesAvoid crossing the Drakes Passage by ship - this can be a very rough crossing (it can also be very smooth) which for some people may prevent them going to Antarctica at all if they feel ill on ships.

 Time saving - two sailings across the Drakes Passage saves about 4 days in all meaning that is possible to go to Antarctica without spending so much time getting there and back.

 Disadvantages:You don't get to cross the Drakes Passage by ship - there is something magical about arriving in Antarctica by ship where the weather and ice change slowly over a longer period, spotting albatrosses following the ship, the first ice-bergs, first penguins and seals etc

 Delays to your trip - While no Antarctica Fly and Cruise departure has been cancelled due to weather conditions, some departures have experienced delays of up to three days.
 The current estimate is that the chances of delay are in the range of 5-10%.
 Ships can operate in conditions in Antarctica that leave planes grounded.
 In particular you will need to have some flexibility in your return journey timings.

 How much does it cost?From about USD $6,000 for a place in a twin cabin (triples may be available for 15-25% less) plus the cost of air fares and other sundry costs to and from your point of embarkation and then up to US$50 000 and even beyond.
 These are for regular scheduled trips.
-You can usually have a cabin to yourself on payment of a supplement, though if you are a solo traveller, you can be paired up with someone of the same sex in a shared cabin at the standard twin prices.
+You can usually have a cabin to yourself on payment of a supplement, though if you are a solo traveller it is more usual to be paired up with someone of the same sex in a shared cabin at the standard twin prices.
 Of course you pay more if you want the best cabins on the more luxurious vessels.